CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 ![Figure-3](images/docs/joomla/extensions/general/directory-3.png "Figure-3"){.coalaweb-docs}

-Now back to your Joomla installation and open up the **Extension Manager** and then select the **Install from Directory** option.
+Now back to your Joomla administration area and open up the **Extension Manager** and then select the **Install from Directory** option.

 It can be found in this location.

 `Extensions → Extension Manager → Install from Directory`

-The tmp directory location should already be filled in for you and it should be the same as the directory we check in a previous step.
-Next add the the package name to the end. *[Figure-4]*
+The **tmp** directory location should already be filled in for you and it should be the same as the directory we check in a previous step.
+Next add the the package name to the end making sure it's exactly same as the folder you uploaded with FTP. *[Figure-4]*

 ![Figure-4](images/docs/joomla/extensions/general/directory-4.png "Figure-4"){.coalaweb-docs}